Robinlovelace/odjitter/README.md

 > representing route networks of current or potential flow to inform
 > local interventions?

-Our hypothesis was that pre-processing OD data using methods described in this paper would lead to more effective use of OD data in transport planning.
+Our hypothesis is that jittering leads to more effective use of OD data in transport planning.
 Before describing the approach to answer this question, some definitions are in order:

 <!-- , it is worth briefly defining OD data: datasets that consist of: -->

--   **Origins**: information the departure for trips, in this context IDs associated with zones of departure
+-   **Origins**: locations of trip departure, typically stored as ID codes linking to zones
--   **Destinations**: IDs representing the destination of trips
+-   **Destinations**: trip destinations, also stored as ID codes linking to zones
--   **Attributes**: typically the number of trips made between each ‘OD pair’, sometimes by mode and with additional attributes such as the Euclidean and route distance between the each OD pair
+-   **Attributes**: the number of trips made between each ‘OD pair’ and additional attributes such as route distance between each OD pair
 -   **Jittering**: The combined process of ‘splitting’ OD pairs representing many trips into multiple ‘sub OD’ pairs (disaggregation) and assigning origins and destinations to multiple